Autoscaler/autoscaler/autoscale-core/README.md

 - `CAF_AUTOSCALER_EMAIL_DISPATCH_STAGE`
 Default: `ALL`
 Description: This setting indicates the stage at which to send out emails when the messaging platform is beginning to run out of resources.
-Possible values are stage1, stage2, stage3 or all.
+Possible values are `stage1`, `stage2`, `stage3` or `all`.

 - `CAF_AUTOSCALER_DISABLE_EMAIL_DISPATCH`
 Default: n/a